Welcome to the Roseland Festival

 If you are racking your brains for a Christmas present for someone, why not buy them a Friends subscription for the Roseland Festival, an unusual but very welcome gift.

 Edwina Hayes, whom some of you may remember from a previous Festival, will again be one of our guest artists.
 She is an outstanding folk singer, song writer and raconteur.
 Geoff Lakeman, a Cornishman who is a major figure on the West Country Folk scene will be performing local songs as well as his own compositions.
 Kit Hill Billies are also returning after their resounding success last year whilst the ever popular Tresillian Ladies Choir, joined this year by a barber’s shop quartet, Cornish Connection, will perform for us.
 Ivor Bowditch will once again be giving us a talk in his own inimitable style on Cornwall’s tin mining industry whilst the Fal River Company are kindly supplying a boat for our history and bird watching sail along the hidden stretches of the Fal.
 Hopefully, it will be warmer than last year!

-Dan Sefton, script writer of “the Good Karma Hospital” and “Trust” among other dramas, will be giving a talk about his work and for young people there will be a drama workshop.
+Dan Sefton, script writer of “The Good Karma Hospital” and “Trust Me” among other dramas, will be giving a talk about his work and for young people there will be a drama workshop.
 Wild Roseland’s Photography Exhibition returns along with pottery and pruning workshops.
 These and many more events will, we hope, provide an entertaining and interesting programme.